BMI-1400 Low Viscosity Bismaleimide Oligomer

 BMI-1400 is a lower viscosity version of our successful BMI-1700 resin.
 It is an amorphous, low molecular weight bismaleimide oligomer that exhibits good adhesion to a variety of substrates.
 It can be homo-cured via UV or free radical initiators to form tough, hydrophobic, cross-linked polyimides.
 The material has excellent low pH hydrolytic resistance and thermal stability.
 The amorphous nature of this imide-extended BMI allows it to form room-temperature-stable solutions in a variety of free radical reactive diluents.
 It is soluble in most aromatic and aliphatic solvents such as toluene, xylene, NMP, etc.

 BMI-1400 is recommended for use as an additive or base resin in adhesives that are designed for high temperature resistance.
 It has excellent adhesion to a variety of substrates.
 When used as a base resin, it can produce films that are tough, flexible and demonstrate good peel strength.
+Additionally when used in combination with products such as Ricon it can provide great shear strength and increased humidity resistance.
+It is worth noting that while compatible, polyether and polycarbonate resins are usually too hydrophilic to use with our hydrophobic BMI's such as 1400

 Wait.
 The TDS says that this has the same Molecular weight with BMI 1700 but their Viscosity is different.
 Why is that?